April Fools’ Email Ideas That Drive Engagement & Boost Conversions

 Offer special discounts and deals

-Traditionally, companies and brands have sales timed to coincide with an upcoming holiday.
-April Fools’ Day is no exception — that’s a chance to be more creative and show your business in the most profitable way possible.
+Traditionally, companies and brands time their sales to coincide with upcoming holidays.
+April Fools’ Day is no exception — it’s a chance to get creative and showcase your business in a profitable way.
+Take a look at this offer from Spyder: they advertised a 100% discount… on delivery.
+It’s a sweet deal that still carries the spirit of a prank.

 This goes without saying!
 Add amusing comics or illustrations, memes, or GIFs to your April Fools’ email marketing campaigns to take advantage of the occasion.